1636 Forum

 • 1.
 Refocus on its mission of academic excellence

-• 4.
-Guarantee student safety on campus
+• 3.
+Guarantee student safety on campus in service of academic excellence

 Approach

 We will not accomplish all of this overnight, but the reality is that the issues facing Harvard (and higher education more broadly) are acute enough that we cannot accept tectonic timelines for change.
 We need to operate on a timescale of months, not years or decades.
-With that in mind here is the plan...
+With that in mind, here is the plan...

 1. Build a Broad Community of Supportive Alums Across All Schools of Harvard

 One of the great parts of Harvard University is that it is an extremely diverse community.
 Harvard alums are everywhere.
 They are in every country, every industry, and every community.
 This diversity is great, but it can make it difficult when trying to create changes that require scale and focus.
-We know that a broad swath of alumni agree with the simple principles we support, and we hope that in addition to their local Harvard ‘communities’ in different cities, industries, and cultural communities, the 1636 forum can be a place of broad alignment and collaboration for change.
+We know that a broad swath of alumni agree with the simple principles we support, and we hope that in addition to their local Harvard ‘communities’ in different cities, industries, and cultural communities, the 1636 Forum can be a place of broad alignment and collaboration for change.

 2. Coordinate Knowledge Sharing and Action Across the Community

 Harvard alumni tend to be very busy and tend to be very involved in many different issues.
-A very small percentage care about the Harvard Alumni Association (HAA), read high gloss magazines, or are going to dedicate hours every week to helping the University.
+A very small percentage care about the Harvard Alumni Association (HAA), read high-gloss magazines, or are going to dedicate hours every week to helping the University.
 Few folks tend to have the time or effort to focus on arcane processes and rules that govern the university.
-Through the 1636 Forum we will provide simple access to trusted sources on what is happening on campus, and a platform for coordinating action to help the University.
+Through the 1636 Forum, we will provide simple access to trusted sources on what is happening on campus and a platform for coordinating action to help the University.

 3. Create Accountability and Actionable Feedback

-This isn’t the type of group that is going to hold marches in Harvard Yard or sit-in at University Hall… But the reality is that administrators and governors, like anyone else, respond to feedback and incentives.
+This isn’t the type of group that is going to hold marches in Harvard Yard or sit-ins at University Hall… But the reality is that administrators and governors, like anyone else, respond to feedback and incentives.
 This group will seek to make sure that the decisions and policies that individual leaders and groups are making on campus are widely known.
 In shining a light on what leaders are doing in a supportive and clear way and offering feedback from alumni who want to positively contribute to Harvard’s success, we are confident we can help people on campus make better decisions.

 4. Support Aligned Administrative, Governance, and Faculty Voices